+Frequent exposure to sickness is also a common cause of nosophobia, as are traumatic experiences in one’s life that are related to specific sicknesses.
 This tendency is also likely to have been passed over by a member of the family who was more than obsessed about his/her health and the phobia is felt more among those individuals who are anxious about long-term health-related issues.
 Nosophobia may also be a result of other pre-existing phobias that are already present in the individual.

 A sufferer of the phobia feels uncontrollable anxiety when he/she thinks about a sickness or is exposed to any illness of any kind.
-The patients have the feeling that they have to do everything possible to avoid illness and situation related to illness (like visiting a sick friend, relative, etc.).
+The patients have the feeling that they have to do everything possible to avoid illness and situation related to illness.
+This could be something like visiting a sick friend or relative.
 They are so overwhelmed with the thought of avoiding disease that they cannot function normally most of the time.